USATODAY/groundwater/readme.md

 Graphics make use of [Nunjucks templating](https://mozilla.github.io/nunjucks/).
 For development, edit the index.html template, and copy this template into the embed.html file as well (for embedding in story page later).

+JS must be written as a RequireJS module.

 Make sure all JS code is well name-spaced as multiple graphics may run on the same page.

 ##Groundwater data conversion and analysis